robertjuric/robertjuric.github.io/resume.md

 * Provide engineering services to multiple Managed Enterprise customers
 * Create implementation plans to organize complex projects
 * Troubleshoot complex network related problems

-ITT Technical Institute
-Adjunct Professor

-* Instruct on IP Networking Fundamentals
-* Instruct on Cisco Routing and Switching
-* Develop Lesson Plans and Quizzes

-Axis Teknologies (for AT&T Mobility) (Oct 2014 ~ Dec 2014)
-Implementation Engineer

-* Provided network design, system, and engineering support for AT&T Mobility
-* Built and maintained mobility zones for AT&T Mobility’s 4G/LTE Evolved Packet Core
-* Used configuration management tools and processes to build and maintain mobility zones
-* Worked closely with members of other teams to help define and implement solution requirements

 Alutiiq LLC (for US Army) (Nov 2011 ~ Oct 2014)
 Network Engineer III